 Not only does society as a whole drink more during the holidays, but time off work and more social gatherings mean that more people are drinking at the same time.
 Drinking is socially acceptable—and even expected—during the holidays.
 Take a New Year’s toast, for example.
 Alcoholic beverages are also more readily available.
 This makes drunk driving more prevalent during the holidays; the rising number of people on the road on holiday weekends increases the odds that a drunk driver will cause irreparable harm.

+Alcohol significantly impairs a driver’s judgment, decision-making abilities, and reaction times.
+Even a small amount can lead to risky behaviors such as speeding, running red lights, or making illegal turns.
+This is especially dangerous during the holidays when roads are busier, and weather conditions may be unfavorable.
 The winter weather we experience during the holidays can decrease visibility and make roadways more dangerous, which means intoxicated drivers will have to attempt to manage these hazards while their abilities are impaired.
 This can prove disastrous.

 4. Vehicle Maintenance